 As a clinician guiding diabetes care, you have the power to influence positive health outcomes.
 Diagnose diabetic retinopathy (including macular edema) sooner using cutting edge tools like AI diagnosis, and you can help your patients with diabetes avoid their greatest fear.

-Learn more about IDx-DR, the first AI diagnostic system for use at the point-of-care that autonomously analyzes images of the retina for signs of diabetic retinopathy (including macular edema).
+Learn more about LumineticsCore™ (formerly known as IDx-DR), the first AI diagnostic system for use at the point-of-care that autonomously analyzes images of the retina for signs of diabetic retinopathy (including macular edema).